OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 ## When the add-in is running in Microsoft Edge

-When the add-in is running in Microsoft Edge, you can use the [Microsoft Edge DevTools](https://www.microsoft.com/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3Aoverviewtab).

-### Enable debugging for add-in commands and UI-less code

 [!include[Enable debugging on Microsoft Edge DevTools](../includes/enable-debugging-on-edge-devtools.md)]

 ### Debug using Microsoft Edge DevTools

+When the add-in is running in Microsoft Edge, you can use the [Microsoft Edge DevTools](https://www.microsoft.com/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3Aoverviewtab).

 1. Run the add-in.